0xHexPloit/Maze/README.md

 To do so, the `JUNIT` library (version 5) was used.
 It's one of the depencies of the project.

-If you have `maven` installed, you can run the tests with the following command:
+If you have `maven` installed, you can run the program with the following command:

+    mvn clean test

+the tests with the
+following command:

     mvn test